bekzatalish/zero2ml/examples/README.md

 This folder contains examples.

-Ensure that `zeroml` is installed before running the example scripts.
+Ensure that `zero2ml` is installed before running the example scripts.